 I’ll start my aspen chase as early as the final weekend of September – though the first reconnoitering forays may simply be at the end of late season backpack trips – and try to get back to the aspen hunting grounds during the following few weeks.
 I’ll definitely be looking for aspens during the first weekend of October.

 Where – The answer to this could be really, really long – and even then others would know of spots that I’m not familiar with.
-(For example, I understand that there may be some good stands in the Tahoe area – but I’ve never shot aspens there.)
-So rather than thinking of what follows as the Complete Guide to Aspen Locations in the Eastern Sierra – which it most certainly isn’t! – just regard it as a narrative of some spots where I’ve had success.
-I’ll locate a few of them in relatively specific terms but leave some of the others a bit vague so that you can have some fun finding your own aspens.
+(For example, I understand that there may be some good stands in the Tahoe area – but I’ve never photographed aspens there.)
+Rather than thinking of what follows as the Complete Guide to Aspen Locations in the Eastern Sierra – which it most certainly isn’t! – regard it as a narrative of some spots where I’ve had success.
+I’ll locate a few of them in relatively specific terms but leave some of the others a bit vague so that you can have some fun finding your own aspens, just like I do.

 - Highway 88/Carson Pass – When approaching from the west side of the Sierra, this can be one of the quickest ways to get to substantial stands of aspens.
 Long before the pass I encounter some small, isolated, but very picturesque stands.
 After the Kirkwood ski area comes Caples Lake, and some very nice stands begin here and continue to the summit of Carson Pass.
 One of the nice features of this area is that it is on the west slope – so the light is quite different than what you find in the more extensive east slope groves.
 (By far the largest number of Sierra aspens that are accessible to photographers are on the east side of the crest.)
 If I continue on over the pass – and I usually do! – I come to…